 What eats a goblin shark?

 It’s unclear which predators a goblin shark is threatened by due to the relatively little scientists know about the creatures.
-But, it’s like that blue sharks and other larger sharks eat then.
+But it’s like that blue sharks and other larger sharks eat them.

 Why is it called a goblin shark?